 These songs are guaranteed to brighten the dark winter nights as we approach Christmas.
 The selected psalms are some of best known and most loved selections from the Psalter.

 The Book of Haggai is about the power of God’s word to revive impossible situations.
-For almost 20 years, the people had forgotten God.
-Their Temple lay in ruins.
-Their hearts had grown hard and cold to the gospel.
-But God had not forgotten them.
-With remarkable grace (and a good deal of straight talking candor), God raises up the prophet Haggai to call His people to consider their ways and to come home to God.
-Through it all, He helps them see the glory of Messiah and the new Temple Jesus will one day build in the Church.
+God does not forget His people even though their hearts have grown cold and hard and His temple lay in ruins With remarkable grace (and a good deal of straight talking candor), God raises up the prophet Haggai to call His people home and see the glory of Messiah and the new Temple He will build.

 The Pilgrim Songs sermon series focuses on the Psalms of Ascent (Psalm 120-134) and shows the life of faith as a pilgrimage, coming out of the world, pushing through every difficulty, and going up to God in worship.
 Here the weary traveler can find words to refresh his soul for the next leg of his journey home.

-One of the most practical books in the New Testament, James addresses Christians who are discouraged by trials, perhaps even embittered against God, who have become cold and formalistic in their religion, whose community and family life has become fraught with violent conflict, and who are strongly tempted to think and act like the world.
-James writes to restore balance to these early Christian’s lives, to teach them a better, wiser, more heavenly perspective on life.
+One of the most practical books in the New Testament, James addresses Christians who are discouraged by trials, embittered against God, cold in their faith, and those who are strongly tempted to think and act like the world.
+James writes to restore balance to these Christians’ lives.
 Few books are more relevant for the church in our day.